 - 2b1.
 Validity testing demonstrates that the measure data elements are correct and/or the measure score correctly reflects the quality of care provided, adequately identifying differences in quality.
-For instrument-based measures (including PRO-PMs) and composite performance measures, validity should be demonstrated for the computed performance score. - 2b2.
-Exclusions are supported by the clinical evidence and are of sufficient frequency to warrant inclusion in the specifications of the measure.;
+For instrument-based measures (including PRO-PMs) validity must be demonstrated for the data element level as well as for the computed performance score.
+For composite performance measures, validity must be demonstrated for the computed performance score by the time of endorsement maintenance; if empirical testing of the computed performance score is not feasible at the time of initial endorsement, acceptable alternatives include systematic assessment of content or face validity of the composite performance measure or demonstration that each of the component measures meet NQF subcriteria for validity (via either empirical testing or face validity). - 2b2.
+Exclusions are supported by the clinical evidence and are of sufficient frequency to warrant inclusion in the specifications of the measure.